<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 The pension benefit is based on a formula using an average of your hourly wage rate, your length of credited service, a pension multiplier, and your age at retirement in your state.

-Year of service defined as 1,000 paid hours in a calendar year, prorated for less than 1,000 hours (depends on group, see page 8)
+A year of service is defined as 1,000 paid hours in a calendar year, prorated for less than 1,000 hours (depending on your group), and includes all KP paid hours in any job classification, in any KP region.

-Up to a maximum of 1,000 hours of Workers’ Compensation Leave of Absence (WCLOA) taken on/after 10/1/2000 may count toward years of service for retirement and post-retirement benefit eligibility in the retirement age.
+Additionally, a maximum of 1,000 hours of Workers’ Compensation Leave of Absence (WCLOA) taken on or after 10/1/2000 may count toward years of service for retirement and post-retirement benefit eligibility.
 WCLOA hours do not count as credited service or toward eligibility for any other benefits.

-Multiple forms of annuity payments and a lump sum option
+This benefit is available as either multiple forms of annuity payments or as a lump sum payout.

 Defined Benefit Pension

-Partial years of credited service for calendar years with less
+Partial years of credited service are also included for calendar years with less than 1,800 paid hours.

-For all calendar years prior to 2003, year of credited service
+For all calendar years prior to 2003, one year of credited service

-60-month average uses your base hourly rate only - no
+The 60-month average uses your base hourly rate only, no

-Multiplying 60-month average rate by 173.3 hours equals your
+Multiplying your 60-month average rate by 173.3 hours equals your

 FAMC.
-173.3 is average number of hours a full-time employee
+173.3 is the average number of hours a full-time employee

 is paid per month (2,080 hours/12months).